-The Payment Card Industry (PCI) Security Standards Council is the governing body who establishes the policies that all merchants that process credit cards – large and small – must follow.
-The idea is that by following the requirements set in the PCI Data Security Standard, merchants can better protect themselves against cyber attacks and thieves trying to steal customers' credit card data.
+The Payment Card Industry (PCI) Security Standards Council is the governing body that establishes the policies that all merchants that process credit cards – large and small – must follow.
+By following the requirements set in the PCI Data Security Standard, merchants can better protect themselves against cyber attacks and thieves trying to steal customers’ credit card data.

-The challenge is that can be very difficult for organizations to implement the actual DSS requirements, figure out what controls are necessary, and which of their systems must be protected.
+The challenge is that it can be very difficult for organizations to implement the PCI DSS requirements, figure out what controls are necessary, and which of their systems must be protected.
 This is especially true for smaller businesses that lack dedicated IT and Security staff.

-Like anything in the world of IT, much of this evolves over time – from the standard itself, to the card reading technology, to the credit cards themselves.
+Like anything in the world of IT, much of this evolves – from the standard itself to the card reading technology to the credit cards themselves.
 And as columnist Evan Schuman recently wrote in Computerworld, many developments lead to unintended consequences that only add to the complexity.

-Obviously, data breaches and the theft of customers' credit card data are costly events in real dollars, lost business and damaged reputations.
+Data breaches and the theft of customer’s credit card data are costly events in real dollars, lost business, and damaged reputations.

 But businesses must also keep in mind that there are costs for being non-compliant with the PCI-DSS standards.